-Dr. Katie Fracalanza is a licensed clinical psychologist (PSY28652) and a Clinical Assistant Professor within Stanford University's School of Medicine.
+Dr. Katie Fracalanza is a licensed clinical psychologist (PSY28652) and a Clinical Associate Professor within Stanford University's School of Medicine.
 Her expertise is in cognitive behavioral therapy (CBT) and other evidence-based therapies (EBTs) for anxiety disorders, obsessive-compulsive disorder (OCD) and depression.

 At CPC and Stanford, Dr. Fracalanza provides training, supervision, and support to other medical professionals on the delivery of evidence-based therapy for anxiety and OCD.
 She works with other therapists to develop a nuanced understanding of each client's patterns in order to deliver treatment plans that help clients get unstuck and thrive.

 In addition to a focus on a compassionate, targeted, effective therapy for clients, Dr. Fracalanza's supervision and training approach helps providers more deeply understand and care for themselves.
 Dr. Fracalanza has a strong interest in supporting therapists and other medical providers struggling with anxiety, imposter syndrome, and burnout.